The world we live in was not designed with autistic needs

 Any of these situations are good reasons to seek help.

-Some people prefer the term Asperger’s or call themselves an “Aspie.”
 Often people refer to children as autistic and use Asperger’s when they are talking about adults.
+Some people use the term Asperger’s or call themselves an “Aspie.”
 Originally Asperger’s meant people who had autistic traits but used verbal language.
-The term has since changed to Autism Spectrum Disorder, ASD.
+The official diagnostic term has since changed to Autism Spectrum Disorder, ASD, referring to a neurological and developmental disorder.
+This classification is different from a mental health diagnosis.

-There is also controversy about whether people “have autism” or “are autistic;” most prefer to acknowledge their autism is integral to their identity and use the latter.
+Another controversy about terminology relates to whether people “have autism” or “are autistic;” most prefer to acknowledge their autism is integral to their identity and use the latter.
 We might say, “I’m tall” or “He’s bald,” not “I have tallness” or “He has baldness.”
 I say, “I am autistic,” but when others use different language, I support that and honor their choice.
 I want to validate everyone’s autonomy.

 The question of whether people “are” or “have” various disabilities has determined the implementation of laws protecting part of the population.
 (Did you know the disabled population is the largest “minority” worldwide?)
 These questions also include important philosophical implications about rights and responsibilities.